JJoosshhuua/HR_Analytics_Pbi/README.md

                           'Master Data'[Value] = "WFH", 1,
                           'Master Data'[Value] = "HWFH", 0.5, 0)

-- Used Line and Custom Column chart, Slicer, Card, Matrix, Funnel Chart, and Area chart to visualise the data and do data Analysis.
+- Used Line and Clustered Column chart, Slicer, Card, Matrix, Funnel Chart, and Area chart to visualize the data and do data Analysis.

 - Used Page Navigator to change the pages.